About Southern California

 Dining options are numerous with everything from pizza at Olio Pizzeria, to wine country cuisine at Bouchon, to expertly prepared espressos and cappuccinos at the French Press.
 Every June the Casa Pacifica Wine and Food Festival in Camarillo celebrates and samples the culinary aspects of this great region with wines, microbrews, and gourmet foods from local restaurants, all while supporting a community non-profit.

-While Northern California is pretty much the king when it comes to wineries and vineyards, Southern California can hold its own!
-Visit the wineries of Temecula
+While Northern California is pretty much the king when it comes to wineries and vineyards, Southern California can hold its own.
+Visit the wineries of Temecula, Fallbrook, or San Diego—just to name a few.

 Discover Southern California